 - Ease of application

-Types Of Sealants
+Types Of Industrial Sealants

-Silicone sealants, RTV
+Industrial Silicone sealant, RTV

 It is the most popular type of sealant used.
 The silicone variant checks all the boxes for the factors required when it comes to choosing a sealant.
 It is seen to be extensively used in manufacturing, maintenance, construction, interiors and in any sealing application.